Klein-Rop/Gamified-Cyber-Edu/README.md

 ```
 2. Run the Docker container:
 ```
-docker run -p 80:80 softcysec/gamified-cybersec:v4-latest
+docker run -d -p 80:80 softcysec/gamified-cybersec:v4-latest
 ```
 This command will start the container and map port 80 in the container to port 8080 on your host machine.
 3. Access the application:

-Open your web browser and navigate to `http://localhost:8080`.
+Open your web browser and navigate to ```http://localhost:8080```.
 You should see the Gamified Cybersecurity application running.

 # Stopping the Application